-While Mark has been instructing at Kellogg for over twenty-five years, he also practiced law as a senior partner in the international law firm of Winston and Strawn LLP for thirty-three years, retiring effective February 1, 2014.
+While Mark has been instructing at Kellogg for about thirty years, he also practiced law as a senior partner in the international law firm of Winston and Strawn LLP for thirty-three years, retiring effective February 1, 2014.
 At Winston, Mark was co-chair of the firm's global competition practice and served in a number of management positions within the firm and the litigation department.
 Mark's trial practice concentrated on antitrust, intellectual property and unfair competition issues.
 He tried cases and supervised commercial litigation for clients in nearly forty federal district and appellate courts.
 These clients were diverse and ranged from pharmaceutical (Abbott Labs) to consumer products (Tropicana Beverages).
 Through 2014, Mark was ranked as one of the leading antitrust and commercial litigation lawyers in Illinois, the United States and globally in such publications as SuperLawyers, Legal 500, Chambers Guide to Leading Lawyers and Best Lawyers in America.
 Mark is a member of both the Illinois and California bars.
 Mark currently serves as the General Counsel of North America's premier metals trade association, the Metals Service Center Institute (www.msci.org).

 Mark has authored or edited approximately forty articles or books on antitrust, competition and intellectual property matters.
 He served in many leadership positions in the antitrust section of the American Bar Association.
 He curently is an ex officio member of the antitrust Section Council of the Illinois State Bar Association, having formerly served as Chair of that Section.
 In addition, Mark is the outgoing Chair of the Antitrust Committee of the Chicago Bar Association, where he regularly moderated panels on such topics as the corporate criminal leniency program and the use of experts in antitrust cases.
 He received a Service Award from the Chicago Bar Association in June, 2017 for his role as chair of the Antitrust Law committee.
 Mark is also a fellow of the American Bar Foundation.